aollivierre/IntuneDeviceMigration/Readme.md

 ### 2\. **Prerequisites**

+1. **Operating System Requirements:**
+   - This tool is designed for **Windows 10** and **Windows 11** devices.
+   - **Note:** The DMU tool is not intended for use on Windows Server environments.

+2. **Internet Connection:**
+   - An active internet connection is required for installing necessary modules and dependencies.

-1. **PowerShell Version:**
+3. **PowerShell Version:**
    - **PowerShell 5** is required for module installation.
    - Run the script in PowerShell 5 to ensure modules install in Windows PowerShell.
 Running in PowerShell 7 may cause issues with dependencies.

-2. **Provisioning Package (PPKG):**
+4. **Provisioning Package (PPKG):**
    - **WCD Tool:** Use the Windows Configuration Designer (WCD) tool (available on the [Windows Configuration Designer (WCD)](https://learn.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-install-icd)
 ) to create a Provisioning Package (PPKG).
    - **Automatic Account Creation and Entra Configuration:** After applying the PPKG, a specific provisioning package account is created in Entra ID.
 To prevent errors in Entra joins, exclude this account from **Conditional Access Policies** and **MFA requirements** in Entra.
    - **Supported Components:** While each step used by DMU, such as the PPKG, is supported by Microsoft, the overall process of migrating to Entra Join without a wipe is not officially supported.

----
+5. **Automatic Enrollment Requirement:**
+   - Automatic enrollment needs to be enabled in your Intune tenant.
+Entra ID P1 and Intune P1 licenses are required for automatic enrollment and Intune device management.

+6. **Administrative Permissions:**
+   - Ensure you have local administrative permissions on the device running Windows 10/11 to execute the script and access the required contexts.

-3. **System Context (Optional):**
+7. **System Context (Optional):**
    - For testing or deployment through **Intune**, the script can be run under the **SYSTEM account** to simulate Intune behavior.
 This is especially useful if you plan to make the tool available through the **Company Portal** or push it as a required app.
    - The main script includes a switch to enable **Intune simulation mode**, which will automatically run the script in the SYSTEM context if set to `True`.
 This mode uses `PsExec64.exe` in the background to simulate the Intune SYSTEM context.
    - **Note:** During the **Beta phase**, it is recommended to thoroughly test the tool in various scenarios before deploying it silently across devices.

----

-4. **Automatic Enrollment Requirement:**
-   - Automatic enrollment needs to be enabled in your Intune tenant.
-Entra ID P1 and Intune P1 licenses are required for automatic enrollment and Intune device management.

-5. **Administrative Permissions:**
-   - Ensure you have local administrative permissions on the device running Windows 10/11 to execute the script and access the required contexts.

-6. **GitHub Personal Access Token (Optional):**
+8. **GitHub Personal Access Token (Optional):**
    - To upload logs or access an encrypted PPKG file stored in a private GitHub repository, you’ll need a **GitHub Personal Access Token (PAT)**.
    - **Usage:**
      - **Log Uploads:** The script allows logs to be securely zipped and uploaded to your private GitHub repository if desired.